Acidanthera: Fragrant Flowers for Late Summer

-Acidanthera is a lovely, summer-blooming bulb that deserves a place in every flower garden.
+Acidanthera is a summer-blooming bulb that deserves a place in every flower garden.
 Considering how easy they are to grow, and the affordable price of the bulbs, it’s puzzling why so few gardeners grow them.

-Being burdened with an unappealing name doesn’t help.
+Being burdened with an awkward name doesn’t help.
 Just ask plants like chionodoxa, crocosmia and lisianthus!
-And to make matters worse, acidanthera goes by nearly a dozen other names, including gladiolus murielae, gladiolus callianthus, gladiolus acidanthera, Acidanthera murielae, Acidanthera bicolor, Abyssinian gladiolus, peacock gladiolus, fragrant gladiolus, peacock orchid and sword lily.
+And to make matters worse, acidanthera goes by nearly a dozen other names, including gladiolus murielae, gladiolus callianthus, gladiolus acidanthera, acidanthera murielae, acidanthera bicolor, Abyssinian gladiolus, peacock gladiolus, fragrant gladiolus, peacock orchid and sword lily.

 So let’s ignore the names for a minute.
-Let me introduce you to a plant you’re going to wish you had known about long ago.
+Let me introduce you to a plant that’s destined to be one of your late summer favorites.

 Acidanthera is an African wildflower in the gladiolus family.
 It grows from small bulbs (corms, actually) that resemble hazelnuts.
-Plant them in the spring and they will bloom 3 months later without a bit of attention in between.
+Plant them in the spring and you’ll have flowers blooming about 3 months later — with almost zero effort along the way.

-Though acidanthera will not survive the winter in growing zones 3-6, it can be treated as an annual and plant a fresh batch of bulbs each spring.
+Since acidanthera is not winter hardy in growing zones 3-6, most gardeners treat it as an annual and plant a fresh batch of bulbs each spring.
 Another option is to dig up the corms in the fall and bring them indoor as you would for gladiolas.

 One of the first things to love about Acidanthera is the flowers.
-They are whiter than white, with a maroon blotch at the base of each petal.
-Together, the six petals make an irregular star that measures about 3” across.
+They are whiter than white and feature a bold, wine-red blotch at the base of the petals.
+Together, the six petals form an irregular star that measures about 3” across.

 There’s something ethereal about acidanthera’s blossoms.
-They seem to float on their almost invisible stems and flutter in the slightest breeze.
-The sultry perfume is intense and like many white flowers, it intensifies as evening approaches.
+They seem to float on their slender stems and will dance in the slightest breeze.
+The fragrance is deep and mysterious, and like many white flowers, it intensifies as evening approaches.
 The blossoms only last a few days, but each stem produces a dozen or more buds that open in succession.

 Late Summer Bloom Time